craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Guilds of Coalition/Guild of Wizards.md

 The Black Mage, [[Qiell Tilemundon]]; Necromancy

 ### Luh'turiñgolë Courier Service
 The elvish word in the title of the Guild's courier service translates roughly to "a magical horse with magics and wisdom".
-It is the task of the Luh'turingole to transport information and objects throughout Alaturmen as authorized by the [[Guilds of Coalition]].
+It is the task of the Luh'turingole to transport information and objects throughout Alaturmen as authorized by the [[Guilds of Coalition]] at their discretion and necessity.

 ## Culture
 #### Heritage